jesseduffield/jesseduffield.github.io/_posts/2024-12-29-Add-More-Kafkas.md

 Fast-forward to today.
 20 millions users, and a prospective big-tech buyer who's looking to purchase us for 2 billion (I'll give you a hint, his first name is 'Mark').

+Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to architectural practices that my team implemented:

+* complex sewer system that carries material out from the core to various other places (think Microservice)
+* defensive structures to prevent infiltration from barbarians (Security)
+* use of complex but precise language (Rust)
+* competent, stoic emperors who pontificate on various topics

-We had some close calls: one night before a very important beta launch we were having issues with one of our core services: it wasn't able to keep up with the memory requirements of our core clipboard feature.
+It wasn't all smooth sailing; we had some very close calls.
+One night before a very important beta launch we were having issues with one of our core services: it wasn't able to keep up with the memory requirements of our core clipboard feature.
 The team told me that they had exhausted all options.
 I knew how important this launch was so there was no time for hesitation.
 'Double the kafkas' I said.
 There was resistance, of course.
 'I don't think any company has ever had that many', one of my senior devs protested.
 But then Jake, a junior frontender, chimed in:

 > We didn't make this company so that we could follow in the footsteps of our predecessors.
 If we need to double the kafkas, then let's do it